Connect with us

 HF Group’s auction came shortly after I&M Bank advertised for auction more than 200 houses in Sunset Boulevard Estate in Athi River following a loan dispute with the developer.

-Days later, a local bank announced the auction of one of Suraya’s flagships projects – Lynx Royal Apartments – in Nairobi, further revealing the difficulties that the realtor was going through.
-Suraya has, however, reassured its customers that it has obtained money to complete its projects.
+Days later, a local bank announced the auction of one of Suraya’s flagship projects – Lynx Royal Apartments – in Nairobi, further revealing the difficulties that the realtor was going through.

-On its part, Cytonn Investments, which has in recent years unveiled a number of prime projects countrywide, recently said that it would henceforth undertake one project at a time to avoid trouble.
+On its part, Cytonn, which has in recent years unveiled several prime projects countrywide, recently said that it would henceforth undertake one project at a time to avoid trouble.

 Individual developers, who are not obligated to issue public statements on their financials, are also facing similar predicaments.
 Many of them have, indeed, lost their property to auctioneers after failing to repay their debts.

-According to the Central Bank of Kenya, real estate ranked among the sectors with highest non-performing loans as at Dec 31, 2018.
+According to the Central Bank of Kenya, real estate ranked among the sectors with the highest non performing loans as of Dec 31, 2018.

-This has now seen commercial banks tightening their credit standards to property developers in order to reduce the level of bad loans in the sector.
+This has now seen commercial banks tightening their credit standards to property developers to reduce the level of bad loans in the sector.

 Danson Kagai is a skilled architect with a degree from the University of Nairobi.
 He has a wealth of experience in covering mega projects in Kenya, and is passionate about the built environment.